JustinRLew/Security-Policy-Compliance-Documentation/README.md

 # Security Policy Compliance Tracker (SPCT)

 ## 📌 Project Overview
-The **Security Policy Compliance Tracker (SPCT)** is a structured process designed to help organizations **track, assess, and audit compliance** with security policies.
+The **Security Policy Compliance Tracker (SPCT)** is a designed to help organizations **track, assess, and audit compliance** with security policies.
 This project demonstrates Governance, Risk, and Compliance (GRC) skills essential for an entry-level GRC Analyst role.

 ## Responsibilities & Tasks
 - **Review Security Policies**